$100M Leads Review (The 9-Figure Lead Secret?)

 Read $100M Offers first.
 Period.

 $100M Leads builds directly on top of $100M Offers, and it assumes you already have a Grand Slam Offer ready to sell.
 No offer?
-The leads chapter is useless to you, because you have nothing worth sending people to.
+The lead chapter is useless to you because you have nothing worth sending people to.

 So you build the offer first.
 Then a new problem shows up: who actually buys this thing?